fastify/fastify/docs/Getting-Started.md

 In this example we used the `register` API.
 This API is the core of the Fastify framework, and is the only way to register routes, plugins and so on.

 At the beginning of this guide we noted that Fastify provides a foundation that assists with the asynchronous bootstrapping of your application.
 Why this is important?
 Consider the scenario where a database connection is needed to handle data storage.
 Obviously the database connection needs to be available prior to the server accepting connections.
-How do we address this problem?<br/>
+How do we address this problem?

-A typical solution is to use a complex callback, or promises, system that will mix the framework API with other libraries and the application code.<br/>
+A typical solution is to use a complex callback, or promises, system that will mix the framework API with other libraries and the application code.

 Fastify handles this internally, with minimum effort!

-Let's rewrite the above example with a database connection.<br/>
+Let's rewrite the above example with a database connection.

 *(we will use a simple example, for a robust solution consider using [`fastify-mongo`](https://github.com/fastify/fastify-mongodb) or another in the Fastify [ecosystem](./Ecosystem.md))*

 **server.js**